RSE-leaders/applications/conferences/wsspe3.md

 independent research programme, a first of its kind, and, we believe, an important contribution to the future of team-based science.

-The nature of the RSE role in colleges contrasts those in national labs, which have long offered a stable home for scientific programmers on large, sustained, important software projects.
-However, the majority of scientific software is the longer tail of research software used and developed in research groups in colleges all over the world.
+The nature of the RSE role in universities contrasts those in national labs, which have long offered a stable home for scientific programmers on large, sustained, important software projects.
+However, the majority of scientific software is the longer tail of research software used and developed in research groups in academic institutions all over the world.
 The University RSE group offers a promising solution to improve the quality and sustainability of these activities.